-class simpy.events.AnyOf(env, events)
+class simpy.events.AnyOf (env: Environment, events: Iterable[simpy.events.Event])

 A Condition event that is triggered if any of a list of events has been successfully triggered.
 Fails immediately if any of events failed.

 When an event fails (i.e. with fail ()), the failed event's value is an exception that will be re-raised when the Environment processes the event (i.e. in step ()).